-The peacock plays a role in ancient Greek mythology as the symbol of the goddess Hera, the consort of Zeus.
+The peacock plays a role in Greek mythology as the symbol of the goddess Hera, the consort of Zeus.
 Originally from India, where they were symbolic of royalty, they were later brought to ancient Babylon by Indian traders many centuries ago.

 Like many things, the peacock and its symbolism came to ancient Greece from Babylon — but they took on a Greek provenance when they became a symbol of the goddess Hera, whose chariot they pulled.

 Peacocks pulled chariot of Hera, got their “eyes” from Argos

 But she had longstanding problems with Zeus as his eye was known to wander, putting it mildly.
 He soon became interested in a priestess of Hera’s called Io, who was guarded by Hera’s own servant, an enormous giant with one hundred eyes known as Argos Panoptis.

 In order to possess the woman, Zeus ordered that Argus be killed; however, before this could happen, Hera immortalized her faithful watchman by turning his one hundred eyes into the spectacular “eyes” on the tail of a peacock.

 In the version of the myth told in “Prometheus Bound” Io initially rejected Zeus’ advances, until her father threw her out of his house on the advice of oracles.
 According to some stories, Zeus then turned Io into a heifer in order to hide her from his wife; others maintain that Hera herself transformed Io.

 Many versions of peacock story in Greek mythology

 In the version of the story in which Zeus transformed Io, the deception failed, and Hera begged Zeus to give her the heifer as a present, which, having no reason to refuse, he did.
 Hera then sent Argus Panoptis to watch over Io and prevent Zeus from visiting her, so Zeus sent Hermes to distract and eventually slay Argus.